 We, however, started from Prerow.
-After quickly making our way to the town of Prerow, during the early morning hours on a wet Friday morning, we took a toy train (otherwise known as the beach train) that takes your further to the starting point of the hike.
+After quickly making our way to the town of Prerow, during the early morning hours on a wet Friday morning, we took a toy train (otherwise known as the beach train) that takes you further to the starting point of the hike.
 Alternatively, you can walk the 2 km distance on foot, from the nearest parking space in Prerow.

 As our guide Ms Bärwald finished with her quick briefing about the national park, near the welcome signboard in the Darss Forest, we made our way to the first hiking trail.
 There are a total of 36 well-marked trails in Pomeranian Boddenlandschaft National Park that take you to different points of interest and help explore this unspoiled bit of nature whilst breathing in both sea and forest air, and observing numerous species in their natural habitat at the same time.
 The entire labyrinth of 36 trails moreover covers a distance of nearly 50km running through the 4,700-hectare of forest area.

-A couple of recommended vantage points, if you’re short on time, however, are Pramort and Hohe Düne that are perfect to spot some rare wildlife such as red deer and the wild boar.
+A couple of recommended vantage points, if you’re short on time, however, are Pramort and Hohe Düne which are perfect to spot some rare wildlife such as red deer and wild boar.
 It’s interesting to note that the Western-Pomeranian Boddenlandschaft National Park has its own international importance.
 Every autumn, around 30,000 cranes migrate here, creating an unforgettable spectacle for holidaymakers.

-We covered a couple of walking trails and a few vantage points before making it to the highlight, and a popular access route of Darsser Ort, not far from the lighthouse.
+We covered a couple of walking trails and a few vantage points before making it to the highlight, a popular access route of Darsser Ort, not far from the lighthouse.
 It is interesting to visit the 150-year-old lighthouse that, from a height of 35m, gives panoramic views of the national park on one side and the majestic Baltic Sea, on the other.

 The vicinity also has been a natural history museum since 1991 that houses exhibitions on the Darsser Ort natural region.
-An in-house aquarium moreover familiarizes you well the wetland ecosystem that Darss Forest is known for.
+An in-house aquarium moreover familiarizes you well with the wetland ecosystem that Darss Forest is known for.

-From Darsser Ort, since it has a parking space, a comparatively broader offroading-trail gives an option of experiencing a Horse-drawn carriage back to the town of Prerow — exactly what we ended up doing, giving our perfect half-day hike and absolutely perfect end.
+From Darsser Ort, since it has a parking space, a comparatively broader offroading trail gives an option of experiencing a Horse-drawn carriage back to the town of Prerow — exactly what we ended up doing, giving our perfect half-day hike and absolutely perfect end.